 Worry about being old and childless can take away the joy of living in the now.
 And you don’t want that to happen.
 So, take whatever action you can and prepare for a healthy and happy old age.

 Do whatever you can to save and prepare for a comfortable retirement.
 Speak to a financial advisor to see how you can make the most of your money, so that you know exactly what your options are.

 Form a network of positive support made up of people you know well and trust.
-It’s important to nurture relationships with others who can understand your concerns, rather than those who seek to minimise, or simply don’t understand the issues around being old and childless.
+It’s important to nurture relationships with others who can understand your concerns, rather than those who seek to minimize, or simply don’t understand the issues around being old and childless.

-hers in your area and find people with similar interests.
+Engage with others in your area and find people with similar interests.
 Join classes or special interest groups.
 Keep active and get out and about.
 Don’t forget about the benefits of technology and keep up-to-date with online networking programs and apps.
 You can make friends with anyone in the world!

 If you don’t already live in an area with local shopping and medical care, think about moving to an area that can accommodate your possible future needs.

 Your wealth is in your health.
 There’s nothing more important than being as physically fit and healthy as possible.
 Not only will you have more energy to live your best possible life, you’ll also have the added benefit of a more positive mindset.
 It’s proven that good physical health can help defend against depression and anxiety.
 And isn’t it true that the biggest fear associated with being old and childless is being ill or infirm?
 Take steps now to minimise the chance of that happening.